avjui/AtmegaCanBootloader/README.md

 The value from the BOARD_ID must be the BOOTLOADER_BOARD_ID from the previously flashed Bootloader at the corresponding microcontroller you want to flash over CAN-Bus.

+## Milliontimes info: ##

+### Make combinated hex file
+To get hex for first installation make a folder with named "bin" and put the hexfile form the milliontimes-slave project inside.
+Then run first:

+    $ python BuildAllBootloaders.py

+After success run:

+    $ python makehex.py

+Now you have a combinate file for each ID to upload to slave modules.

+### Fuses to set

+Based on a Atmega 32 with 16Mhz quarz fuses settings are:

+    hfuse 0xDC
+    lfuse 0x3F
+    lockBit 0x2F

+Important is to set the lockBit to be able to read bootloader setting.
+This is necessary for reading the ID.